What is parental responsibility?

 Due to the amendment to the law in 2016, the threshold for acquiring Parental Responsibility is considered to be low, however, if there are cogent reasons as to why it should not be granted the Court is able deny the father’s application.

 These are one of 5 orders available that the Court can make when a Form C100 application is filed by a parent.
-Details of how to lodge an application with the Court for an Article 10 Order can be found here (again link to flowchart for children’s applications).

 The above order sets out arrangements for where the child should live, and in this instance will be made in favour of one parent.